Continued from My 1st Craniosacral Therapy Appointment – Part 1)

 “Yes.”
 I said softly.
 Painfully.
 “I recognized her.
 I know who she is.”

 She could see the fear in my eyes and the reservation in my voice.
 I looked at her with desperation.
 I wanted to tell her.
 But I couldn’t.
-I wanted to cry out at the top of my lungs – “Yeah it’s a person we both know – it’s the frickin’ friend who recommended me to you in the first place and there is some really weird shit going on between us in the ju-ju realms.”
+I wanted to cry out at the top of my lungs – “Yeah it’s a person we both know – it’s the frickin’ friend who recommended me to you in the first place.”
 She could see my inner conflict.
 It’s like she knew it.

 “You don’t have to say,” she said.